bagisto/bagisto-docs/docs/2.x/packages/controllers.md

 ## Directory Structure

+**Let's start by creating a controller for our blog posts.
+We will assume that the package name is "Blog".**

 - Create an **`Http`** folder in the **`packages/Webkul/Blog/src`** path.
 Inside the **`Http`** folder, create another folder named **`Controllers`**.
 Inside the **`Controllers`** folder, we need to create one file named **`Controller.php`** and two folders, namely **`Admin`** and **`Shop`**.

 - Inside both the **`Admin`** and **`Shop`** folders, create a **`PostController.php`** file.
 The updated directory structure will look like this: